 In locations where there is a wide variation in flows, grit can be expected to settle during low flow periods.
 During later peak events, settled grit will be re-suspended in the flow and will arrive at the treatment works in concentrated amounts that can overwhelm grit removal systems that have not been designed to cope with these conditions.

 Owners and operators should question performance claims, should insist on independent testing, and should be prepared to conduct real-world performance evaluation.

-With decades of grit removal experience in both Hydro International and from the acquisition in 2008 of Eutek Systems, we offer a range of advanced products that can help industrial and municipal WWTP owners and operators to remove more, finer grit - protecting downstream processes and reducing the costs of cleaning, maintenance and repair:
+We offer a range of advanced products that can help industrial and municipal WWTP owners and operators to remove more, finer grit - protecting downstream processes and reducing the costs of cleaning, maintenance and repair.

 A stacked tray grit separator that retains 95% of all grit 75 μm and larger.
 With a small footprint, no electrical requirements and no moving parts the HeadCell® delivers exceptional and economical solids removal for small, medium or large wastewater treatment plants.

 A compact, unpowered system that removes 95% of 106 µm particles or larger.
 With no moving parts, requiring less than 6" (15 cm) of headloss at average flows and a capacity to handle flows as low as 0.25 Mgal/d (11 L/s), the Grit King® is a versatile and economical grit removal system that cuts plant maintenance costs.

 Learn more: Grit King®

 A high-performance accelerated gravity grit removal system.
 Available in a range of sizes and able to accommodate flows as low as 0.1 Mgal/d (4.5 L/s) in a single unit, TeaCup® units can be used to accommodate a wide range of flow characteristics, making it the ideal system for many different types and sizes of plants.